Madeleine van Manen

 Fine artist (painter and printmaker) in Cape Town.
 Focused on cityscapes and landscapes.

-MessageI graduated in 1989 with an NDip Fine Art (Painting) from the then Port Elizabeth Technikon (now Nelson Mandela Metropolitan University).
-After leaving art school, I worked in the advertising and publishing industry for two decades, owned and ran a small gallery before finally getting an opportunity to start working as an artist full time.
-I currently work from my studio in Bree Street, Cape Town, doing mainly painting and printmaking.
+MessageMadeleine van Manen graduated in 1989 with an NDip Fine Art (Painting) from the then Port Elizabeth Technikon (now Nelson Mandela Metropolitan University).
+After leaving art school, she worked in the advertising and publishing industry for two decades, owned and ran a small gallery before finally getting an opportunity to start working as an artist full time.
+She currently works from her studio in Bree Street, Cape Town, focusing on painting and printmaking.

 Early career

-During my early career – before becoming a full time artist in 2010 – I not only worked as a graphic designer, but also as a freelance writer and journalist, a campaign manager at a large corporation and a short stint in the advertising industry.
-I also illustrated two short story books.
+During her early career – before becoming a full-time artist in 2013 – Madeleine worked as a graphic designer, a freelance writer and journalist, a campaign manager at a large corporation and she did a short stint in the advertising industry before running a small gallery from her home for two years.
+She’s also illustrated two short story books.

 Teaching

-From September 2019 until December 2023 I was a part-time art teacher at the Lycée Français du Cap.
-While it was fulfilling, I needed more time and energy for my own art.
-On request, I present small workshops in various painting and printing techniques.
+From September 2019 until December 2023 she was a part-time art teacher at the Lycée Français du Cap.
+While she found this fulfilling, she needed more time and energy for her own art.
+On request, Madeleine presents small workshops in various painting and printing techniques.

 Community work

-Some projects include working with Lesedi La Batho (Mamelodi), a farm school in Durbanville, donating art to various causes as well as teaching two special needs teenagers (autism and fetal alcohol syndrome) on an individual basis.
+Some projects included working with Lesedi La Batho (Mamelodi), a farm school in Durbanville, donating art to various causes as well as teaching two special needs teenagers (autism and fetal alcohol syndrome) on a one-on-one basis.
+Madeleine continues to contribute work to worthy causes through auctions and exhibitions.

 Groups

-Since the start of 2023, I have been part of The Printing Girls.
-We are a group of about 100 women in printmaking who share skills and exhibit together.
+Since the start of 2023, she has been part of The Printing Girls, which is a group of about 100 local and international women in printmaking who share skills and exhibit together.

-Exhibition highlights (full exhibition list available on request)
+Exhibition highlights (full exhibition list on CV, available on request)

 Confirmed exhibitions for 2026